cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

-* Non-parametric methods have received far too little attention in ecological modeling efforts that are aimed at improved conservation planning and decision making support.
+Non-parametric methods have received far too little attention in ecological modeling efforts that are aimed at improved conservation planning and decision making support.

-* Importance of non-parametric approaches in conservation planning / resource management / decision theory.

-* Decision-theoretic tools such as optimal control calculations rely on robust _forecasting_ more strongly than they rely on accurate _mechanistic_ relationships.

 * Adapting a non-parametric approach requires modification of existing methods for decision theory.
 We have illustrated how this might be